top of page

 There’s also the confidence of the apostle John when he is bold to proclaim the divinity and power of his Lord Jesus in his Gospels and Letters.
 And in his Revelation, in contrast to the scary events that are foretold, John resolutely proclaims the ultimate victory of Christ.
 No wonder we should be confident.
 We already know the outcome!

 Not long ago I witnessed the installation of a new pastor at a nearby congregation.
-While the words of concern to be diligent, unwavering, and willing to faithfully serve were abundant, one phrase in the service rose above the others in a refreshing celebration.
+We heard abundant encouragement to be diligent, unwavering, and willing to faithfully serve.
+However, one phrase in the service rose above the others in a refreshing celebration.
 The pastor was asked, “Will you encourage the people to a lively confidence in Christ?” (from the Lutheran Service Book Agenda) Not just encourage, not just confidence, but lively!
 Full of life!
 Animated, vigorous, fresh, stimulating!

 I think of parties and children being lively.
-But I need to rethink this lively confidence.
+But what does it mean for my confidence to be lively?
 Of all people, we Christians should have confidence and display it.
 Oh, not because of anything in ourselves.
 That would be self-serving and arrogant.
 And dangerous!
-Who knows how quickly our own confidence will collapse when under attack?
+How quickly our own confidence will collapse when under attack if the attention is on us and how lively we are.
+If we are trying to portray ourselves as the example of righteousness!

 But no!
 Our confidence is different from that of the world.
+We know what the source of that confidence is.
 “Such confidence we have through Christ before God“ (2 Corinthians 3:4).

 Through Christ before God!
 We can stand before the throne of God knowing His Son, the Lord Jesus, has made it all possible.
 He stands there with us, perfecting us so that we no longer display our stain of guilt.